Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Introduction

+Peculiar velocity surveys have long provided a complementary probe of the large-scale matter distribution, allowing reconstruction of the underlying density and velocity fields beyond redshift-space distortions.
+Early reviews \citep[e.g.][]{StraussWillick1995,Dekel1994} established the framework for connecting galaxy motions to gravitational instability, while more recent work has developed increasingly detailed reconstructions of the Local Universe using both observational datasets and constrained simulations \citep[e.g.][]{NusserDavis2011,Carricketal2015,LavauxHudson2011,Howlettetal2017}.
+These approaches have demonstrated the ability to recover coherent large-scale flows, bulk motions, and density structures from sparse and noisy velocity measurements.

-The recent {\em CosmicFlows4} (CF4) dataset \citep{Tullyetal2023} provides a unique opportunity to investigate these questions in the nearby universe.
-Based on a large compilation of galaxy peculiar velocity measurements, the CF4 reconstruction yields three-dimensional velocity and density-contrast fields extending to distances of several hundred $h^{-1}\mathrm{Mpc}$.
+The recent CosmicFlows-4 (CF4) dataset \citep{Tullyetal2023} provides a unique opportunity to investigate these questions in the nearby Universe.
+In this framework, peculiar velocities are inferred from departures of measured distances from the expectations of uniform cosmic expansion.
+Based on a large compilation of peculiar galaxy velocity measurements, the CF4 reconstruction yields three-dimensional velocity and density-contrast fields that extend to distances of several hundred $h^{-1}\mathrm{Mpc}$.
 These reconstructed data cubes allow the statistical properties of cosmic flows to be analysed directly in configuration space across a broad range of scales.

-In this work we investigate whether the CF4 velocity and density fields exhibit empirical signatures of scale-dependent cascades analogous to those observed in turbulent systems.
-Using structure functions of arbitrary order, we identify possible scaling regimes, quantify intermittency using the UM framework, and examine the statistical properties of velocity and density increments.
-Our aim is not to claim that cosmic large-scale flows follow the dynamics of classical turbulence, but rather to test whether cascade-like statistical organisation emerges in the reconstructed fields.
+For this work we investigated whether the CF4 velocity and density fields exhibit empirical signatures of scale-dependent cascades analogous to those observed in turbulent systems.
+Using structure functions of arbitrary order, we identify possible scaling regimes, quantify intermittency using the universal multifractal (UM) framework, and examine the statistical properties of velocity and density increments.
+Our aim is not to claim that cosmic large-scale flows follow the dynamics of classical turbulence, but rather to test whether cascade-like statistical organisation emerges in the reconstructed fields, providing complementary diagnostics of non-linear structure formation within the Lambda cold dark matter ($\Lambda$CDM) framework.

 The paper is organised as follows.
 Section~2 summarises the theoretical framework of scaling and intermittency used in the analysis.
 Section~3 describes the CF4 dataset and the reconstructed fields.
 Section~4 presents the structure-function analysis, the expected biases and uncertainties, and the identification of scaling regimes in MDPL2 data cubes.
 Section~5 discusses the two-point correlation function, intermittency, probability density functions of increments, and their implications for the multiscale organisation of cosmic flows probed by the CF4 dataset.
 Section~6 summarises the main conclusions.